Intent to Kill (1958 film)

 Intent to Kill is a 1958 British film noir thriller directed by Jack Cardiff and starring Richard Todd, Betsy Drake and Herbert Lom.
-The film was based on the 1957 novel of the same name by Brian Moore (written under the pen-name Michael Bryan).
+The film was based on the 1957 novel of the same name by Brian Moore (as Michael Bryan).
 It was shot on location in Montreal, Quebec, Canada, with an international cast of European and North American actors.

 Plot

-Having previously survived an assassination attempt, Juan Menda (Lom), president of an unspecified South American country, is moved to Montreal under an anonymous pseudonym for treatment of a potentially fatal cranial blood clot.
+Having survived an assassination attempt, Juan Menda, president of an unspecified South American country, is moved to Montreal under a false name for treatment of a potentially fatal cranial blood clot.
 His political opponents have got wind of his whereabouts and hire a trio of Canadian hitmen to finish the job.
-Menda's aide Francisco (Carlo Giustini) is also in town, and unknown to Menda he is actually a prime-mover in the assassination plot, keeping close to Menda while duplicitously passing on information to the would-be killers.
-Not only is Francisco an unsuspected political arch-rival, but he is also keeping an eye on Menda's glamorous wife Carla (Lisa Gastoni), with whom he fancies his chances once Menda is out of the way.
+Menda's aide Francisco is also in town, and unknown to Menda he is actually a prime-mover in the assassination plot, keeping close to Menda while duplicitously passing on information to the would-be killers.
+Not only is Francisco an unsuspected political arch-rival, but he is also keeping an eye on Menda's glamorous wife Carla, with whom he fancies his chances once Menda is out of the way.

-Meanwhile, British surgeon Bob McLaurin (Todd) is under pressure from nagging, dissatisfied wife Margaret (Catherine Boyle), who wants him to give up his job in Canada and move back to London to open a private cosmetic surgery for the wealthy, where he could at least double his income.
-Margaret claims to know of an (imaginary) affair of Bob with fellow surgeon Nancy Ferguson (Drake), and is threatening to go public with the information.
+Meanwhile, British surgeon Bob McLaurin is under pressure from his nagging, dissatisfied wife Margaret, who wants him to give up his job in Canada and move back to London to open a private cosmetic surgery for the wealthy, where he could at least double his income.
+Margaret claims to know of an (imaginary) affair of Bob with fellow surgeon Nancy Ferguson, and is threatening to go public with the information.
 The worry causes Bob to lose concentration during Menda's operation, and he almost makes a fatal slip-up.
 However, in the end the operation is a complete success.